-Five years later, the submission system has been used by 641 distinct users.
+Five years later, the submission system has been used by 797 distinct users.
 When the IESG statement regarding errata processing for the IETF stream was completed 30 July 2008, a status called "Held for Document Update" was added.
 With this status and improved search functionality available, the verification system is being used more.
-36 distinct verifiers have used the system.
+39 distinct verifiers have used the system.

 The following graphs show the number of errata submitted each month in the past 2 years.
-On average, 32 errata were submitted per month.
+On average, 28 errata were submitted per month.

 Over time, the verifiers have been marking errata as Verified, Rejected, and Held, thereby decreasing the amount of Reported errata.
+In the chart, the data for IETF 88 is as of 2013-10-31.